 Changes in Behavior

 When someone starts to use drugs, behavior changes can happen quickly.
 There are many of these visible signs that your teen is using.
-If your child starts to become secretive and isolate themselves from family and friends, there could be something behind this.
+If your child starts to become secretive and isolate themselves from their family members and friends, there could be something behind this.
 They can start making lots of excuses and trying to hide their phone or cover up their breath with gum.

 Their performance at school can go down, and very often, they are going to start missing classes and school activities, leading to complaints.
-It’s not uncommon for teenage drug addicts to get into trouble at school, disrespect authority, break the rules, and start to avoid eye contact.
-They can lose interest in their usual hobbies and instead get involved in illegal activity, disappear for unexplained long periods, and change their social circles.
+It’s not uncommon for teenage drug addicts to get into legal trouble at school, disrespect authority, break the rules, and start to avoid eye contact.
+They can lose interest in their usual hobbies and instead get involved in illegal activity, disappear for unexplained long periods, get poor grades, and change their social circles.

 You should also look out for eye reddening and nasal irritation.
 See if they have increased clumsiness and poor balance.
 They might also experience periods of high energy and periods of sleeplessness.
 Money problems can begin to surface.